 If your customer wants to have these baskets set around for display purposes, try to find baskets that are already lined before adding the soil.
 For flower options, consider using yellow garden pansies or marigolds to add a bright burst of color.

 While the traditional green color of foliage is always inviting in an arrangement like this, consider adding in edible elements that your customer will also be able to use later on, such as cilantro, golden lemon thyme, or Italian oregano.

 Oranges and yellows are sure to make an appearance more than once during fall, so taking advantage of the vivid colors can result in some show-stopping looks.

-Striking foliage and warm-colored flowers really stand out, especially when paired with darker colored containers.
-The bronze colors of coleus leaves edged with chartreuse can act as a stunning focal point in the middle of an arrangement, and add in canna lilies and purple fountain grass to add height and depth to the combo.
+Striking foliage and warm-colored flowers really stand out, especially when paired with darker-colored containers.
+The bronze colors of coleus leaves edged with chartreuse can act as a stunning focal point in the middle of an arrangement, and add canna lilies and purple fountain grass to add height and depth to the combo.